DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

 ```
 Next, we'll try a dry run without specifying any output files.
 First, what do you expect to see?
-Now carry out the dry run, and see if the output matches your expectations.
+Now carry out the dry run and see if the output matches your expectations.
 If it all looks good, then execute the actual run.
 ```
 snakemake --cores 1